suljov/GearUpMyKali-WSL/README.md

-# Kali linux system update and tool install script.
+# WSL Kali linux system update and tool install script.

 * This project/script is re-made from my Kali update and tool install script: [https://github.com/suljov/Kali-update-and-tool-install]
 * This script i made is for making the installation of a new WSL Kali Linux more automatic and easier.